kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 \end{align}
 ```

 In the moisture mode framework, there is one additional component that makes it distinct from the traditional wave framework.
 The forcing itself is a prognostic variable rather than a diagnostic variable.
-From these two difference, we can conclude that (1) wave dynamics focus on the timescales where gravity waves haven't reached a dynamical equilibrium state and the moisture is a prognostic variable (the gradient comes from the mean state vertical moisture gradient) (2) moisture mode theory focuses on the timescales where gravity waves ``have'' reached a dynamical equilibrium
+From these two differences, we can conclude that (1) wave dynamics focus on the timescales where gravity waves haven't reached a dynamical equilibrium state and the moisture is a diagnostic variable (dominated by tge vertical moisture advection) (2) moisture mode theory focuses on the timescales where gravity waves ``have'' reached a dynamical equilibrium while the moisture is prognostic.

+One should notice that these two are sitting on either side of parameter spectrum (wave-like vs MSE variability-like) and there is a lot of tropical variability sitting in the middle ground.

 ## Some Evidence from Wave Dynamics Perspective